 Naturally, it is much better to detect and remove a tumor while it is “silent” (asymptomatic) and causes no harm to delicate brain tissue.
 Other important moment is precise diagnosis after revealing symptoms.

-Successful revealing and removing benign brain tumors
+Successful treatment of benign brain tumors abroad

 Benign brain tumors are perfectly detected with the help of visualizing techniques – X-ray examination, CT, MRI of the brain.
 Naturally, such examinations are not included into the usual check-up programs.
 That is why the first step to the correct diagnosis and treatment is doctor`s consultation.
 Usually people start from attending a general practitioner, as benign brain tumor signs can also exist in many other diseases.
 Qualification of a doctor, his practical experience and willingness to help are the cornerstones of solving this problem.